 Thanks, in particular to Laura Milliken Gray, Erin Power, Dr Sebastian Rocca, Angela Mason CBE, Ros Goldfarb, S.Chelvan …and the asylum seekers whose cases were used in this review

 Prisoners of Words Unsaid is a moving collection of poems from asylum seekers and refugees, published by UKLGIG.
-Click on the picture to read as a booklet.

 Huge thanks to Arts Council England, Erin Power, Jill Power, Sarah Chew, Calo Giametta, Dani Baker and Justice for Gay Africans for all their support, Michael Bell, Alasdair Stuart and Gareth Davies at MBARC for initiating the project and all the participants of The Hearts Unspoken Project through whom this booklet came about.